 - Pour white wine onto skillet.
 It should bubble up slightly.
 Let it boil for 30 seconds or so.
 Then add chicken broth and fresh rosemary.
 Bring to boil again, cook for another 30 seconds.

-- Add chicken cutlets back into the skillet.
+- Add chicken breasts back into the skillet.
 Let it cook in the juices and boil for 1-2 minutes under medium/medium low heat.

-- Once chicken has soaked up most of the juices, garnish with parsley.
+- Once chicken has soaked up most of the juices, taste and add salt to open up the flavors if needed.
+Garnish with parsley.
 Remove from heat.

 - Serve and enjoy!